The message to Laodicea: God’s rebuke and counsel

 2. The setting

-The messages are written to ‘the angel’ of each church, not to the individual members of the churches alive at the time Revelation was written.
-Thus the messages are meant for all to study, but specifically they are meant for those who are alive at the time of the end, for whom the book of Revelation is intended.
+The messages are written to ‘the angel’ of each church.
+Thus, because angels do not die, the messages are not merely for the individual members of the churches alive at the time Revelation was written, they are meant to remain for all to study throughout history.

 In the 1st Century Laodicea was a prosperous commercial city specializing in money transfers and banking, and in the trade of black wool.
 Rome granted Laodicea the status of a free city.
 Laodicea had a famous medical school where a specialist eye ointment was produced.
 Laodicea was thus a very wealthy city.